-I was twenty-three years old, a brand new State Investigator for the NJ Attorney General’s Office.
-Like most mornings, I arose early and headed into work—a high-rise in downtown Newark, NJ.
+I was twenty-three years old, a State Investigator for the NJ Attorney General’s Office, and like most mornings, I arose early and headed into work—a high-rise in downtown Newark, NJ.

 By 8:30 am, I was at my desk.
 A few minutes later, I was in Joe Palaia’s office (my supervisor at the time) talking to him about a case I was working.
 Halfway through our conversation, the first plane hit the World Trade Center.

 The initial reports were chaotic, and at one point, everyone thought the aircraft was just a small Cessna.

 I remember thinking, “What an idiot.
 How the hell, on a bright sunny day, does a pilot not see the World Trade Centers?”

 But then the second plane hit, and we knew this wasn’t an accident; it was terrorism, and we were under attack.